General Information and FAQs

 - AACR Meeting Policies and Procedures/Code of Conduct

 Do I have to be an AACR member to register for a conference?

 No. AACR meetings, conferences, and workshops are open to both members and nonmembers.
 AACR members will pay a lower registration rate, upwards of several hundred dollars less than nonmembers.
 For information on membership benefits and how to join, please visit the Membership section of the AACR website.

 How do I register?

 Visit the homepage of the program you are interested in attending and follow the link for registration.
-Registration may be completed online, by fax, or by mail.
-Space permitting, onsite registration is also available.
+Registration for in-person and virtual meetings may be completed online.
+Space permitting, onsite registration for in-person meetings is also available.
 Please note that most workshops are by application; those selected will be provided with instruction on registration following acceptance.

 Are there daily or partial registration fees?

 No. Daily or partial registration fees are not available.

 Are there lower registration rates for students or postdocs?

 Yes.
 Student members receive substantial discounts for most AACR meetings and conferences.
 New in 2018: AACR Associate Members have no annual dues.
 Associate membership is open to graduate students, medical students and residents, and clinical and postdoctoral fellows who are enrolled in educational or training programs that could lead to careers in cancer research.
 Nonmember students and postdocs are also afforded lower registration rates for most programs, but are encouraged to visit the Membership section of the AACR website before registering.